mj-watts/michaelwatts.me-website/src/content/posts/writing-tests-with-gherkin-and-cursor.md

       | 10       | 10    | 80    | 20       |
 ```

-These Gherkin scenarios can be translated into Vitest tests using descriptive comments that follow the same pattern.
-This makes our tests both human-readable and AI-friendly, as tools like Cursor can understand the intent behind each step.
+Most of these Gherkin scenarios can be translated into Vitest tests depending on the library you use.
+The tests can be easily read by anyone and also they're AI-friendly meaning that tools like Cursor can learn the context and intent behind each step.

 ## Setting Up Our Test Environment